 Boston Scientific Invests €75 Million in Galway R&D Expansion, Cementing Ireland's MedTech Status

-Medical device giant Boston Scientific has announced a €75 million investment in a major research and development expansion at its Galway facility, reinforcing Ireland's position as one of the world's leading hubs for cardiovascular innovation, the company confirmed on 15 April 2026.
+Medical device giant Boston Scientific has announced a €75 million investment in a major research and development expansion at its Galway facility, reinforcing Ireland's position as one of the world's leading hubs for cardiovascular innovation — and delivering a powerful signal of confidence in the country's life sciences sector at a time of global economic uncertainty.

 Background